 Essential is the validation of the full CDR involving independent experts.
-EUMETSAT conducted
+EUMETSAT conducted such a validation study for the Meteosat First Generation land surface albedo CDR [3].

-Current Activities: Improved Cloud Screening
+Improved Cloud Screening

 A simple cloud mask based on the generation of a background reflectance map and a more sophisticated cloud mask generated at CM SAF have been used to check the impact on the pixel based albedo retrieval.
-Common to both methods is the fact that they can be applied to all past and current GEO satellites similar to Meteosat First Generation (MSG, GOES, GMS, MTSAT).
+Common to both methods is the fact that they can be applied to all past and current GEO satellites similar to Meteosat First Generation (MSG,GOES, GMS,MTSAT).